Chocolate Factory

 Chocolate Factory is the fifth studio album by American recording artist R. Kelly, released on February 18, 2003, by Jive Records.
 Recording sessions took place mainly at Rockland Studios and Chicago Recording Company in Chicago, Illinois, and the album was primarily written, arranged, and produced by R. Kelly.
 Originally titled Loveland, Chocolate Factory was conceived by Kelly amid controversy over his sex scandal at the time.

 The album debuted at number one on the US Billboard 200, selling over 532,000 copies in its first week of sales.
 It achieved success in international markets and produced three singles that attained chart success, including "Snake" and "Step in the Name of Love", and the international hit "Ignition (Remix)".
 Chocolate Factory was well received by critics, receiving rave reviews from publications such as The New York Times and USA Today.
 The album has sold over 3 million copies worldwide, and received sales certifications in the United States and United Kingdom.

 Background

 Recording sessions for the album took place primarily at Rockland Studios and Chicago Recording Company in Chicago.
 Other recording locations included the Record Plant, in Los Angeles, California, Soup Can Music in Harper Woods, Michigan, and Vanguard Studios in Oak Park, Michigan.
 Chocolate Factory was written, arranged, and produced entirely by R. Kelly.
-It was released on February 18, 2003 on Jive Records, following a year of legal accusations for which he was acquitted in 2008.
+It was released on February 18, 2003 on Jive Records, following a year of legal accusations of child pornography for which he was acquitted in 2008.